 Google has released a help document called “What are impressions, position, and clicks?”
-The document provides details on the three core metrics found in Search Analytics.
+The report provides details on the three core metrics found in Search Analytics.

-Before, it was kind of a guessing game for figuring out what recorded an impression, or what exactly counted as a click.
-But now, we’ll all be able to make more educated observations on how visitors are interacting with our sites in the search results.
+Before, it was a guessing game for figuring out what recorded an impression, or what exactly counted as a click.
+But now, we’ll all be able to make more informed observations on how visitors are interacting with our sites in the search results.

-If you are fastidious about providing informative monthly reports, the information in this document can help you show your clients’ SEO campaigns are bearing fruit.
+If you are meticulous about providing informative monthly reports, the information in this document can help you show your clients’ SEO campaigns are bearing fruit.

 Here are some important takeaways from the document: